jasonyang295/Nearest-K-Neighbors/README.md

 # Nearest-K-Neighbors
 Implemented in Python using Tensorflow and appropriate libraries.
+Classic machine learning project.